Intex Mariner 4 opinion

 Mariner 3 vs 4

 The Intex Mariner 3 is a smaller version of the Mariner 4.
-All of the features of the 2 boats are the same.
+All other features of the 2 boats are the same.

 Here is a detailed comparison of the Mariner 3 and 4.
 You can see the size difference between the boats on the images below.
 The Mariner 3 comes with a roll-up slat floor just like the Mariner 4.
 The image of the 3 below is of the older model, which had a pump-up floor.